Anggun: 1994–1999: International breakthrough with Snow on the Sahara

-The English version of the album, Snow on the Sahara, was released in 33 countries between 1997 and 1999.
-Stephen Thomas Erlewine from AllMusic called the album "a promising debut".
+The English version of the album, titled Snow on the Sahara (or Anggun in some pressings), was released in 33 countries between 1997 and 1999.
+Stephen Thomas Erlewine from AllMusic called the album "a promising debut" because "she illustrates enough full-formed talent on the disc".
 Its lead single, "Snow on the Sahara" reached number one in Italy, number five on the Japan's Tokio Hot 100, and number six on the UK Pop Club Chart.
 The song was used as the soundtrack for a marketing campaign by the Swiss watchmaker Swatch.
-The second single, "A Rose in the Wind" became a top-20 hit in Italy, while its Indonesian version, titled "Kembali", became a hit in Southeast Asia.
-Snow on the Sahara has sold over 1.5 million copies worldwide and received the Diamond Export Sales Award.
+The second single, "A Rose in the Wind" became her second top-twenty hit in Italy.
+Snow on the Sahara has sold over 1.5 million copies worldwide.

 In North America, Snow on the Sahara was released in May 1998 by Epic Records.
 Anggun went on a tour for nine months in the US to promote the album.
 She appeared on American television programs such as The Rosie O'Donnell Show, Sessions at West 54th, Penn & Teller's Sin City Spectacular, and CNN World Beat.
 The album peaked at 23 on the Billboard Heatseekers Albums Chart and shipped 200,000 units.
 The single reached 16 on the Billboard Hot Dance Music/Club Play and 22 on the Billboard Adult Top 40.
-The album track "On the Breath of an Angel" was used as the soundtrack of American television series Passions and television film The Princess and the Marine, both aired on NBC.
+The album track "On the Breath of an Angel" was used on American television series Passions and television film The Princess and the Marine, both aired on NBC.